wp-plugins/site-is-offline-plugin/readme.txt

 == Changelog ==

+= 1.6.3 =
+* Added an admin dashboard notice for when the site offline/maintenance mode is enabled.
+* Fixed some minor HTML errors in the admin interface.
+* Separated the site offline enable/disable button section in the admin interface.
+* Added the messsage "The Site is Currently in Offline Mode" to the admin login screen (when the feature is enabled).
+* Added an option to reset the site offline message box content to default.
+* Updated the default message for when the maintenance mode feature is enabled.

 = 1.6.2 =
 * Plugin now sends the correct header status when a website is in maintenance mode